data-liberation-project/fema-daily-ops-email-to-rss/README.md

 The (public and private) RSS feeds only contain the most recent 42 entries.
 The [`scripts/historify.py`](scripts/historify.py) script iterates through this git/GitHub repository’s history and generates a file of all unique entries, which is available as [`output/history.csv`](output/history.csv).

+## Notes

+- An apparent `kill-the-newsletter.com` outage resulted in missing emails/entries for January 11–13, 2023.

 ## Licensing

 The code in this repository is available under the [MIT License](https://choosealicense.com/licenses/mit/); the output files are available under the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/).